nabihsabeh12/nexus-llm-eval/README.md

-readme_content = """
 # Nexus LLM Evaluation Dashboard

-This project provides a QA and evaluation interface for the **Nexus AI Agent** using [DeepEval](https://deepeval.com) metrics.
+This project provides a QA and evaluation interface for the Digital Nexus Agent using [DeepEval](https://deepeval.com) metrics.
 It allows you to test your agent’s responses, assess their quality, and visualize evaluation results directly from a Streamlit UI.

 ---

 ## Features

--  Live integration with the Nexus agent via API
+- Live integration with Nexus agent via API
 - DeepEval metrics (faithfulness, relevancy, hallucination detection, etc.)
 - Dynamic explanations for each score
 - Graceful error handling and real-time feedback
 - Streamlit interface for technical and non-technical stakeholders

 ---

 ## Project Structure

 ```
 deepeval_nexus_test/
 │
 ├── app.py              # Streamlit UI for evaluation
 ├── test_agent.py       # CLI-based test runner
-├── .env                # Stores API keys and endpoint
+├── .env.example        # Sample environment config (safe for sharing)
-├── venv/               # Virtual environment
+├── venv/               # Virtual environment (ignored)
 └── README.md           # This file
 ```

 ---

 ## Setup Instructions

 ### 1. Clone this repo (or download locally)